aisyed425/FacialRecognitionApp/Steps.md

 Copy the path and replace alg = "haarcascade_frontalface_default.xml" with the appropriate path

 Make sure to create a separate folder to have your images placed into.

+I used Google Colab to create this project